EcoFreshDryCleaner/site/README.md

 # EcoFresh Dry Cleaner

-A modern, sleek, one-page Vue.js website for EcoFresh Dry Cleaner - an eco-friendly dry cleaning service.
-Built with Vue 3, Vite, and Font Awesome icons.
+A modern, responsive Vue.js website for EcoFresh Dry Cleaner - an eco-friendly dry cleaning service with free pickup and delivery.
+Built with Vue 3, Vite, and Firebase integration.

+## 🏢 About EcoFresh Dry Cleaner

+EcoFresh Dry Cleaner is a forward-thinking dry cleaning service committed to environmental sustainability and exceptional customer service.
+Our mission is to provide professional dry cleaning solutions while minimizing our ecological footprint.

+### What We Do

+- **Eco-Friendly Cleaning**: Use of environmentally safe cleaning solutions
+- **Free Pickup & Delivery**: Convenient service covering Maryland areas
+- **Professional Care**: Expert handling of delicate fabrics and garments
+- **Mobile App**: Easy scheduling and order management through our app

+### Why Choose Us

+- **Sustainability First**: Green cleaning practices that protect the environment
+- **Customer Convenience**: Free pickup and delivery service
+- **Quality Assurance**: Professional-grade cleaning with attention to detail
+- **Technology Driven**: Modern app-based ordering and tracking system

+This website serves as our digital storefront, showcasing our services, pricing, and commitment to eco-friendly practices while providing an easy way for customers to learn about our offerings and get in touch.

 ## 🌟 Features

 - **Modern Design**: Clean, professional interface with gradient backgrounds and smooth animations
-- **Responsive Layout**: Fully responsive design that works on all devices
+- **Responsive Layout**: Fully responsive design optimized for all devices
 - **Interactive Navigation**: Smooth scrolling navigation with active section highlighting
-- **Service Area Map**: Interactive Google Maps integration showing service coverage in Maryland
+- **Service Area Map**: Interactive Google Maps integration showing Maryland service coverage
-- **Contact Form**: Formspree integration for easy customer inquiries
+- **Contact Form**: Formspree integration for customer inquiries
 - **Mobile App Section**: Download links for iOS and Android apps
+- **Dynamic Promotions**: Firebase-powered promotional content management
 - **Font Awesome Icons**: Professional iconography throughout the site

-## 📱 Sections
+## 📱 Website Sections

 1. **Hero Section** - Main landing area with call-to-action
-2. **Promotions Section** - Current offers and deals
+2. **Promotions Section** - Dynamic offers and deals from Firebase
 3. **About Section** - Company information and eco-friendly practices
 4. **Pricing Section** - Service tiers and pricing
 5. **Testimonials Section** - Customer reviews and feedback